BranchHub-HQ/branchhub-publicrepo/docs/branchhub/playwright-for-pen-testing/decisions/001-action-correlation.md

-## Title
+## Action Correlation

-Action→request correlation via per-action time windows and timestamps
+Title: Action→request correlation via per-action time windows and timestamps

 ## What Was Decided